 4 Ways to Calculate the Value of Your Company

-We know the process of selling your company can be overwhelming, but our mission is to educate and prepare you as you enter this step of your entrepreneurial journey.
+As a business owner, we know the process of selling your company can be overwhelming, but our mission is to help you to better understand what your company is worth as you enter this step of your entrepreneurial journey.

 There is so much talk about the magnitude of undeployed “dry powder” available in the capital markets.
 Companies are bought and sold for millions or billions at what seems like the drop of a hat.

 If you’re a business owner, it’s tough not to think of your company.
 With every company that gets sold, you’re likely wondering: “How much is my company worth?”

 My partners and I asked ourselves the same question when we've thought about selling our businesses over the years.
 The truth is that there’s no one perfect, one-size-fits-all valuation methodology out there.
 Unless you speak with a M&A expert who specializes in selling companies of your size and in your industry, it can be very difficult to identify a perfect valuation for the business you've built.

 That being said, when it comes to creating valuations for a private company, there are four popular and commonly accepted frameworks.
 Below, we outline how each of these concepts works in theory and highlight some of the strengths and pitfalls of each business valuation method.

 The most common way to calculate the value of a company is by looking at past profitability and future earnings potential.
 Earnings-based valuation methods allow potential buyers to better forecast the potential risks and returns of purchasing a company, and are most suitable for stable, profitable businesses.

 Earnings-based valuations are one of the simplest and most prolific business valuation methods.
 Take a look at earnings over a specific time period (usually several years or more) and assume that future earnings growth will remain similar.